lingthio/Flask-User/docs/source/includes/main_page.rst

 ===============
 **Customizable User Authentication, User Management, and more.**

-.. topic:: Attention

-    | This is `Flask-User v1.0 <http://flask-user.readthedocs.io/en/latest/>`_ which is **incompatible** with `Flask-User v0.6 <http://flask-user.readthedocs.io/en/v0.6/>`_.
-    | Flask-User v1.0 is basically Flask-User v0.6 with a more Pythonic API for customization.
-    | This package is production grade, but it is marked as an alpha release because its API may be subject to change.

 | So, you're writing a Flask web application and would like to authenticate your users.
 | You start with a simple **Login** page, but soon enough you'll need to handle: